STLabs/Articles/articles/2016-10-03-TurningObjectsIntoFunctions.md

 ###Enter Redux
 At first I did't understand why Redux prefers a state tree over a store tree.
 I did't see how you would get modularity from that.
 But after listening to Dan Abramov's talk [here](https://t.co/oSpw0cjSBf), and watched him refactor a store into a function, then it hit me!

 A reducer function is a component.
 It's a component that has actions because it takes an action as an argument.
 It's a component that has one event.
-It's return value.
+Its return value.
 And who get's that return value?
 It's parent component. (function).

 Redux is the component pattern, only it removes the clutter of objects.
 And because it is a function, composing is natural.
 You have to pass the current state in to the reducer along with it's action, but that is better than storing it.
 State is only a snapshot in time.
 So anywhere you record state is questionable.